 Rockville police on Tuesday charged a 16-year-old boy with attempted murder after officials said he brought a gun to his high school and opened fire on another student.

-Officials said they recovered a Polymer80 9 mm handgun linked to the shooting.
+Officials said they recovered a Polymer80 9 mm handgun linked to the shooting late Monday outside of the school.

 The suspect faces charges of second-degree attempted murder, as well as felony assault and gun-related charges in the shooting.

-Mr. White-Villatoro remains behind bars in Montgomery County as he awaits a bond hearing.
+Mr. White-Villatoro remains behind bars in Montgomery County as he awaits his Wednesday bond hearing.

 Police said they were called to Wootton High around 2:15 p.m.
 Monday after receiving reports of a shooting.